MuhammadUsmani9999999/naca0012-urans-hysteresis/README.md

 ### Important Physics Note

-The pitching simulation uses a pitch rate of 2°/s, giving a reduced frequency of **k ≈ 0.000197** — approximately 20× below the quasi-steady threshold (k < 0.004) established by McAlister et al. (NASA TM-78446).
+The pitching simulation uses a pitch rate of 2°/s, giving a reduced frequency of **k ≈ 0.000197** — approximately 250× below the classical dynamic stall threshold (k ≥ 0.05) and 20× below the quasi-steady threshold (k < 0.004) established by McAlister et al. (NASA TM-78446).
 This means the observed phenomena are **quasi-static bifurcation hysteresis** (path-dependent switching between attached and separated flow attractors), not dynamic stall in the classical sense.
-The study correctly identifies and characterises this distinction.
+No dynamic stall vortex (DSV) mechanism operates at this reduced frequency.

 ---